Loading...

 You will be billed for output tokens up until the refusal.

-If you encounter refusal stop reasons frequently while using Claude Sonnet 4.5 or Opus 4.1, you can try updating your API calls to use Sonnet 4 (claude-sonnet-4-20250514), which has different usage restrictions.
+If you encounter refusal stop reasons frequently while using Claude Sonnet 4.5 or Opus 4.1, you can try updating your API calls to use Haiku 4.5 (claude-haiku-4-5-20251001), which has different usage restrictions.
+Learn more about understanding Sonnet 4.5's API safety filters.

 Implementation guide